Introduction / History

 What Are Their Beliefs?

 The Dhingar Gadaria practice Hinduism, the ancient religion of India.
 They worship and serve the gods of the Hindu pantheon.
 The Hinduism of the Dhingar is mixed with animism or the belief in spirits inhabiting the objects of nature.
 The Dhingar give special reverence to Vishnu and his avatars Krishna and Rama.
 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
 The Dhingar visit Hindu temples and offer prayers, food, flowers, and incense to their gods in hope of gaining protection and benefits.
 They do not have a personal or familial relationship with their gods like Christians do with their heavenly Father.
 There are many forms of Hinduism, each with its own deities and beliefs.
-The main yearly holidays of the Dhingar people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama’s birthday.
-The caste system divides Hindus into four main categories - Brahmins, Kshatriyas, Vaishyas and the Shudras.
-Dalits and tribal peoples are outside of the caste system.
-The Dhingar Gadaria consider themselves to be Vaishyas but other Hindus see them as Shudras, the working caste.
+The main yearly holidays of the Dhingar people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama's birthday.
+The caste system divides Hindus into four main categories.
+The lowest communities are outside of the caste system.
+The Dhingar Gadaria consider themselves to be Vaishyas but other Hindus see them as the working caste.

 What Are Their Needs?